 She falls into a cycle of hope and despair: he says something kind and she is hopeful, but then he says something cold and she despairs.
 She is afraid to assert herself.
 After all, his words and behavior suggest that he has one foot out the door.
 So she spends her days wondering, worrying and tip-toeing around the minefield of his mixed messages and short fuses, hoping that the bomb doesn’t go off.
 If she says or does the wrong thing, he might leave for good.

 And of course, this is exactly what he wants her to think.
 It is the only way he can continue to do what he’s doing.
 It is the only way he can have the safety net of his marriage while still indulging in the thrill of swinging through the air with a new playmate.

 That’s why I say this type of male midlife crisis isn’t marked by marital transition.
 It’s marked by marital terrorism.
-By profound self-indulgence and a deep disregard for the fear and pain it inflicts on a wife.
+By self-indulgence and strategy, and a deep disregard for the fear and pain it inflicts on a wife.

-The numbers also warrant a less pandering or passive approach than that taken by some counselors and coaches.
-I’ve had many female clients tell me that a counselor or coach simply told them to “wait it out” or “provide wifely support,” despite the clearly self-serving and hurtful behavior their husband was engaging in.
+You’ll notice that I take a less pandering or passive approach than other coaches or counselors.
+That’s because I’ve had too many female clients tell me that a counselor or coach simply told them to “wait it out” or “provide wifely support,” despite the clearly self-serving and hurtful behavior their husband was engaging in.